Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Diagonalizing homogeneous polynomials

 \section{Diagonalizing homogeneous polynomials}

-After determining that~$f$ is diagonalizable, Algorithm~\ref{alg:diagonalization} iteratively computes orthogonal idempotents $\epsilon$ and decomposes $f$ until obtaining a diagonal form.
-The algorithm then determines whether the diagonalization is orthogonal or unitary.
+After determining that~$f$ is diagonalizable, Algorithm~\ref{alg:diagonalization} iteratively computes orthogonal idempotents $(\epsilon,I-\epsilon)$ and decomposes $f$ until obtaining a diagonal form.
+The algorithm then determines whether the diagonalization is orthogonal and unitary.
+Our analysis shows that this process may not have polynomial time complexity since it involves solving a nonlinear system, which is NP-hard.
+However, numerical results indicate that its computation is performed efficiently.
 This process is analyzed in three steps: compute idempotents, diagonalize form, and detect orthogonality, which are discussed in Subsections~\ref{sec:idempotent},~\ref{sec:diagonal_form} and~\ref{sec:ortho_unit}, respectively.
 Two examples are given to demonstrate the iterative process of the diagonalization method in Subsection~\ref{sec:d_example}.